txemaotero/gaddlemaps/README.md

 algorithm.
 Moreover a command line interface and a jupyter notebook is provided for an easy and visual way of performing the transformation.

-Moreover a port of the algorithm to c++ with an interface with python using [cython](https://cython.org).
-This port allows for an boosted performance, specially for large molecules such as proteins, but the results are the same than using the reference implementation.
-This  port can be installed alongside the module. gaddlemaps will automatically use the c++ port if available and will fallback to the python implementation if not resent.
-Therefore the installation fo this c++ port is completely **optional**.
+Besides a port of the algorithm to c++ with an interface with python using [cython](https://cython.org).
+This port allows for a boosted performance, specially for large molecules such as proteins, but the results are the same than as the reference implementation.
+This port can be installed alongside the module. `gaddlemaps` will automatically use the c++ port if available and will fallback to the python implementation if not present.
+Therefore the installation of this c++ port is completely **optional** but highly recommended.

 ## Installation

-Here we will describe the installation of the reference implementation of gaddlemaps (*i.e.* without the c++ backend).
+Here we will describe the installation of the reference implementation of `gaddlemaps` (*i.e.* without the c++ backend).
 In order to install the backend please read the section [configuring the c++ backend](#configuring-the-c++-backend) first.

 The installation can be done using [pip](#pip-installation) or building from source.
 For any of the